-\A track must be chosen for this program.
+A track must be chosen for this program.

-Applicants (degree seeking and special student) must meet the general requirements for admission to graduate study, as outlined in the Admission Requirements section on page 4.
-The applicant's prior education must include one year of college math (including one semester of calculus or discrete mathematics) and a course in a programming language such as Java or C++.
+Applicants (degree seeking and special student) must meet the general requirements for admission to graduate study, as outlined in the Admission Requirements section on page 3.
+The applicant's prior education must include the following prerequisites: one year of college math (including one semester of calculus or discrete mathematics) and a course in a programming language such as Java or C++.
 Actual competency in Java is expected.
 A course in data structures will also be required for students seeking to take selected courses from Computer Science and Cybersecurity.
-Applicants who have not completed all of the necessary prerequisites may be considered for provisional status and subsequent admission, pending successful completion of the missing prerequisites.
-Missing prerequisites may be completed with Johns Hopkins Engineering or at another regionally accredited institution.
+Applicants whose prior education does not include the prerequisites listed above may still be admitted under provisional status, followed by full admission once they have completed the missing prerequisites.
+Missing prerequisites may be completed with Johns Hopkins Engineering (all prerequisites beyond calculus are available) or at another regionally accredited institution.
 Applicants typically have earned a grade point average of at least 3.0 on a 4.0 scale (B or above) in the latter half of their undergraduate studies.
 Applicants may submit a detailed résumé if they would like their academic and professional background to be considered.